jacksleight/statamic-distill/README.md

 <!-- /statamic:hide -->

-> **⚠️ Experimental:** This addon is experimental and could change.
-[Have and idea or suggestion?](https://github.com/jacksleight/statamic-distill/issues).

 This Statamic addon allows you to query or index the individual values, sets and relations within your entries, from both root and deeply nested fields.
 It's useful for things like:

 * Extracting all the text from multiple nested Bard fields
-* Adding individual sections of a page to your search index
 * Finding every asset referenced in a Replicator, or just the first image
 * Filtering, sorting and paginating a Grid field just like a collection
+* Adding individual sections of a page to your search index
+* Loads more!

 ## Installation